TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Lens modelling

 This procedure is done separately for the composite and power law models, and we compare the results in Fig.~\ref{fig:cornerplvscomp}.
-For both models, the Einstein radius the slope and the time-delay distance are robust to the different perturber configurations whereas the external shear shows multimodality because the G6 group center is azimuthally significantly different from groups G4 and G5 (see Fig. \ref{fig:convflexmag}).
-A blind comparison of the two modelling families allows us to see that a 2.1$-\sigma$ disparity between the two families on $\gamma$ induces a 1.3$-\sigma$ difference the Fermat potential and 1$-\sigma$ for the time-delay distance between the two families.
-The external shear we infer for \HEonze\ is higher than in other TDCOSMO lenses.
-As shown by \citet{etherington23}, model-predicted \gext in power-law + shear configurations is often overestimated even in perturber-free systems because it is degenerate with potential azimuthal structures, which have negligible impact on \hc at the population level\citep[][]{vandevyvere22}.
-In Section \ref{sec:pert}, we consider only 9 perturbers, out of which 5 are explicitly modelled, but many more are visible in the right panel of Fig.\ref{fig:wfi_hst}.
+For both models, the Einstein radius, the slope, and the time-delay distance are robust to the different perturber configurations, whereas the external shear shows multi-modality because the G6 group centre is azimuthally significantly different from groups G4 and G5 (see Fig. \ref{fig:convflexmag}).
+A blind comparison of the two modelling families allowed us to see that a 2.1$-\sigma$ disparity between the two families on $\gamma$ induces a 1.3$-\sigma$ difference in the Fermat potential and 1$-\sigma$ for the time-delay distance between the two families.
+The external shear we inferred for \HEonze\ is higher than in other TDCOSMO lenses.
+As shown by \citet{etherington23}, model-predicted \gext in power-law + shear configurations is often overestimated even in perturber-free systems because it is degenerate with potential azimuthal structures, which have a negligible impact on \hc at the population level\citep[][]{vandevyvere22}.
+In Section \ref{sec:pert}, we considered only nine perturbers, out of which five are explicitly modelled, but many more are visible in the right panel of Fig.\ref{fig:wfi_hst}.
 These perturbers are expected to induce external shear on the main lens and induce a large \gext.
-More marginally, the positions of the center of mass of the groups of pertubers, G1-G6, are poorly constrained and might also inflate the value of \gext.
+More marginally, the positions of the centre of mass of the groups of pertubers, G1-G6, are poorly constrained and might also inflate the value of \gext.